 Campus Crime Statistics

-The Department of Education collects crime statistics from institutions each fall and makes the data available to the public on these websites: http://www.collegenavigator.gov and http://ope.ed.gov/security.
+The U.S. Department of Education collects crime statistics from institutions each fall and makes the data available to the public on these websites: http://nces.ed.gov/collegenavigator/ and http://ope.ed.gov/campussafety/#/.

 Campus Safety Policies

 The Campus Safety Policies can be located in the University of Phoenix Annual Security Report or by clicking here.
 The policies cover issues concerning crime prevention, crime reporting, sexual assault, alcohol and drug use, and other related matters.

 Other safety information